Accelerator

-The Innovation COHORt That Inspired others around the Nation
+The COHORt That Inspired others around the Nation

 World-class experts in offsite construction

-The Construction Revolution partnered with MOD X, a global leader in offsite construction knowledge exchange and collaboration, as well as a carefully selected team of global and local experts, to develop the Offsite Accelerator Course.
+The Construction Revolution partnered with MOD X, a global leader in offsite construction knowledge exchange and collaboration, to develop the Offsite Accelerator.
+A carefully selected team of global and local experts weighed in.
 These architects, professors, entrepreneurs, and builders are at the cutting-edge of offsite construction and have helped thousands of people enter and thrive in this space.

 Bringing ideas to life

-The Innovation Cohort allowed multi-sector stakeholders to do collaborative research & development.
-Participants in the Offsite Accelerator Course were encouraged to work with an existing or planned residential project during the course and apply the course information to a real project.
+The Innovation Cohort enabled housing leaders to do collaborative research & development on real projects.
+Participants in the Offsite Accelerator were encouraged to apply course information to an in-progress or planned-for residential project during the Accelerator.
 The final workshop was designed for the participants to receive general feedback about their project from the lead instructors, other experts, and fellow members of the Innovation Cohort.

 Photo courtesy of Rise Modular